morozIP/testProject/README.md

 DesctopApp(.net CORE 3.1)>>>===> will be added after comming to alpha version<br>API(ASP.NET with mysqlconnector)<br>DB(MAMP PHPmyADMIN MySQL)<br><br>
 i try to make a simple prjct<br><br>API is already done<br>it realy simple<br>i took template from <a href="mysqlconnector.net">mysqlconnector.net</a> and update it for me<br><br>
-i creted and manage MySQL DB with MAMP and PHPmyAdmin<br>
+i created and manage MySQL DB with MAMP and PHPmyAdmin<br>
 little struct<br>
 <table>
   <tr>